 A collapsed vertebra can be repaired by a procedure called vertebroplasty.
 In this procedure, which takes about an hour for each vertebra, a material called methyl methacrylate (MMA)—an acrylic bone cement—is injected into the collapsed vertebra, helping to relieve pain and reduce deformity.
-Kyphoplasty is a similar procedure, in which an orthopedic balloon is used to expand the vertebra back to its normal shape before the injection of the MMA.
+Kyphoplasty is a similar procedure, in which a small balloon is used to expand the vertebra before the injection of the MMA.
 With vertebroplasty and kyphoplasty, deformity may be reduced in the MMA-injected bone, but the risk of fractures in adjacent bones in the spine or ribs does not decrease and may even increase.
 Other risks may include rib fractures, cement leakage, and possibly heart or lung problems.
-When these procedures should be recommended has not been determined.
+When these procedures should be done has not been clearly determined.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.